Blue-and-Black Movement

 The party was born out of row over ethnonationalism in the Finns Party, which led into the Finns Party Youth disintegrating and representatives being expelled from the party.
-The party's name and colors have been inspired by the Patriotic People's Movement.
-As of 14 April 2022, the party has received the 5,000 signatures to register the party.
+The party's name and colors have been inspired by the far-right Lapua Movement and Patriotic People's Movement.
+By April 2022, the party had received the 5,000 signatures needed to register as a political party.